 This conference is supported by the Center for Dutch Reformation Studies and the Neo-Calvinism Research Institute under the sponsorship of the Theological University of Kampen, and is cosponsored by the H. Henry Meeter Center in Calvin University and the Calvin Institute of Christian Worship (CICW)

-*** The RMHT Conference has been postponed to 25-27 November due to concerns about the spread of the Coronavirus.***
+*** The RMHT Conference has been cancelled due to concerns about the spread of the Coronavirus.***

 We cordially invite researchers to submit proposals which engage with a range of methodologies and perspectives on the Reformed traditions of music in public worship and private devotion.
 Proposals may address, but need not be limited to, the following topics:

 The early modern Reformed theology and spirituality of music: 1520s – 1700s